tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

 Forms
 """""""""""""""""""""""""""""""""""""

 Now lets say you have a form that needs to be filled out upon new employees being hired.
-If you want to show an option to fill out this form based on the keyword hiring appearing in the message, here is what that rule might look like:
+If you want to show an option to fill out this form based on the keywords hiring, hire, and new employee appearing in the message, here is what that rule might look like:

 .. code-block:: python

+for phrase in ['hiring', 'hire', 'new employee']:
-	if 'hiring' in msg:
+    if phrase in msg:
-		tier2assist.append({'msg': 'You mentioned "hiring".
-Please fill out our new-hire request form.', 'action': 'https://docs.google.com/forms/d/e/1FAIpQLSddy14DSDl2MdCVXPT6ogcD_qmSEFzinGlQ9vWBqZG5tDhrWW/viewform?usp=pp_url&entry.1884265043=' + ticketID})
+        tier2assist.append({'msg': 'If you are looking to add a new employee please fill out this form.', 'action': 'YOUR_FORM_URL_HERE'})

 Additionally we have some special integrations with google forms :ref:`Tier2Forms <content/integration/tier2forms:link forms with helpdesk buttons>` to allow the information from a submission of such a form to the ticket that was just created.